-One of the biggest debates by LinkedIn users is who you should connect with.
+One of the biggest debates among LinkedIn users is who you should connect with.
 People have different opinions.

 LinkedIn says